The Australian Centre for Behavioural Research in Diabetes

 The Australian Centre for Behavioural Research in Diabetes is the first national research centre in Australia and internationally, dedicated to investigating the behavioural, psychological and social aspects of diabetes.

-The Australian Centre for Behavioural Research in Diabetes focuses on what it is like to live with diabetes and how to improve both health and quality of life.
-This focus – on the psychological, social, and behavioural aspects – complements the strong biomedical research focus in Australia and internationally.
+The Australian Centre for Behavioural Research in Diabetes focuses on what it is like to live with diabetes and how to improve both health and quality of life for those living with or at risk of diabetes.
+By addressing the psychological, social, and behavioural aspects of diabetes the Centre complements the strong biomedical research focus in Australia and internationally.

-The Centre’s innovative research has highlighted issues such as emotional well-being, social stigma, language and communication, health beliefs, behavioural change, and the role of diabetes technologies.
-The Centre has created new knowledge and developed evidence-based resources to translate research findings into policy, clinical practice, and real health outcomes for people affected by diabetes.
+The Centre’s innovative and community-informed research has highlighted the crucial role of emotional well-being, health stigma, language and communication, health beliefs, and behaviour change.
+The Centre creates new knowledge and evidence-based resources to translate research findings into policy, improve clinical care, and, most importantly, enhance real-world outcomes with and for people affected by diabetes.

-The Australian Centre for Behavioural Research in Diabetes was launched in 2010.
-The Centre is a partnership for better health between Diabetes Victoria and Deakin University.
+The Australian Centre for Behavioural Research in Diabetes was launched in 2010, as a partnership for better health between Diabetes Victoria and Deakin University.
+In 2025, the Centre proudly celebrates its 15th anniversary, with both partners renewing their commitment to supporting its innovative and impactful research through to 2030.

-In 2021 the Centre became a member of the Institute for Health Transformation.
+In 2021, the Centre became a domain of the Institute for Health Transformation.

 Our Mission

-To provide a strong national focus for applied behavioural, psychological and social research in diabetes, to inform policy and practice, and improve the health and quality of life of all Australians affected by diabetes.
+To provide a strong national focus for applied behavioural, psychological and social research in diabetes, to inform policy and practice, and improve the health and quality of life of all Australians living with or at risk of diabetes.

 Our Objectives